nvpro-samples/nvpro_core/README.md

 * resources: icons etc.

 ## Files
-* CMakeLists_include.txt: common file that every samples CMakeLists.txt will include
+* setup.cmake: common file that every samples CMakeLists.txt will include
 * CMakeLists.txt: project definition for the shared_sources library
 * main.h: this is the primary include for samples as they derive from the application window definition.
 * main_internal_...: platform and api specific window creation